ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 wallet has more air than a packet of Lays._

 ###Jain Uncle ki dukaan
-For directions ask for Gaylord’s, which incidentally is an ice-cream brand and doesn’t refer to Lord Renly Baratheon.
 This small shack is barely visible amidst all the smoke of the (unofficially dubbed) Sutta Point.
 But if you do find it, it is going to help your broke ass a lot in the next 4 years.
 It dishes out hot and edible food starting from Rs.
 12 for a dish (with unlimited refills) and Rs.
 3 for a roti.
 This is the place you eat at after you give that hot chick a chapo at Olive.<br />